markabrahams/node-net-snmp/README.md

 * a `buffer` containing the packet contents, and
 * an `error` containing the original error encountered during processing.

-# Using This Module: Command & Notification Generator
+# Application: Command & Notification Generator

 This library provides a `Session` class to provide support for building "Command Generator" and "Notification Originator" SNMP applications.